hasithperera/RocksatX-WVU/Docs/Update - Hasith.md

 # Order list

 - [ ] Get a small ethernet switch.
 	- Would be good to have since we need to be able to ssh in to the Red-pitaya.
-And our net work is limiting to say the least.
+And our network is limiting to say the least.